 Easily grown in moist, organically rich, well-drained soils in full sun.
 May be grown from seed that is sown directly in the garden in spring.
 Freely self-seeds in the garden.
 Remove spent flowering stems before seed is produced to avoid any unwanted self-seeding.

-Foeniculum vulgare (common fennel) is an upright, branching perennial that is typically grown in vegetable and herb gardens for its anise-flavored foliage and seeds, both of which are commonly harvested for use in cooking.
+Foeniculum vulgare, called common fennel, is an upright, branching perennial that is typically grown in vegetable and herb gardens for its anise-flavored foliage and seeds, both of which are commonly harvested for use in cooking.
 It somewhat resembles a very large dill plant.
 It grows to 3-5’ (less frequently to 6’) tall and features feathery, compound, aromatic, yellow-green leaves with needle-like segments and tiny yellow flowers in large, flattened, compound umbels.
 Flowers bloom in mid- to late summer, and are followed by aromatic seeds.
 Plants have escaped gardens and naturalized in many parts of North America.
 Flowers are very attractive to butterflies.
 Fennel is a larval plant for certain swallowtail butterflies.

 No serious insect or disease problems.
 Stem and root rot may occur, especially in poorly-drained soils.
 Watch for aphids and slugs.
 Larvae (caterpillars) of swallowtail butterflies may chew on the foliage.